Manage enhanced workspace memories

 Add, edit, or delete a workspace memory

-To update a memory, edit it inline in the same Memories section.
-To remove it, delete it from the list.
+To update a memory, click the edit icon next to it, modify the text, and save.
+To remove a memory, click the delete icon.
 Changes apply to that workspace only.

 Keep each memory short and specific.
 Save one fact or rule per memory so it stays easy to review and update.